Analogical proportions: Analogical Proportions

-\begin{example} Consider the analogical equation We can transform 2 into 4 in at least three different ways justified by $z\to 2+z$, $z\to 2z$, and $z\to z^2$.
+\item First, we need to solve the arrow equation We can transform 2 into 4 in at least three different ways justified by $z\to 2+z$, $z\to 2z$, and $z\to z^2$.
 Here it is important to clarify the algebras involved.
 The first two justifications require addition, whereas the last justification requires multiplication.
 Moreover, the first justification additionally presupposes that 2 is a distinguished element---this is not the case for the last two justifications as $2z$ and $z^2$ are abbreviations for $z+z$ and $z\cdot z$, respectively, not involving 2.
 Analogously, transforming 3 `in the same way' as 2 can therefore mean at least three things: $3\to 2+3=5$, $3\to 3+3=6$, and $3\to 3^2=9$.
-More precisely, $z\to 2+z$ is a justification of $2:b::3:d$ in $(\mathbb N,+,2)$ iff $d=5$ which shows that $Jus_{(\mathbb N,+,2)}(2:4::3:5)$ is a subset maximal set of justifications with respect to the last argument.
+More precisely, $z\to 2+z$ is a justification of $2\to 4\righttherefore 3\to d$ in $(\mathbb N,+,2)$ iff $d=5$ which shows that $Jus_{(\mathbb N,+,2)}(2\to 4\righttherefore 3\to 5)$ is a subset maximal set of justifications with respect to the last argument.
 This formally proves The other two cases being analogous, we can further derive

+\item We now check whether these solutions are solutions to as follows.
+Let us start with \prettyref{equ:N_+_2_models_2-4_3-5}.
+We need to check that 3 is a solution to $4\to 2\righttherefore 5\to x$ in $(\mathbb N,+,2)$.
+The rewrite rule $2+z\to z$ is a justification of $4\to 2\righttherefore 5\to d$ in $(\mathbb N,+,2)$ iff $d=3$, which shows that 3 is indeed a solution.
+Hence, we have The other cases being analogous, we can derive

+\item Finally, we need to check This can be done by similar computations as above.
+Hence, we have